onixbyte/version-catalogue/CONTRIBUTING.md

 ## License

-By contributing to the Java Dev Kit, you agree that your contributions will be licensed under the Apache 2.0 license.
+By contributing to the Java Dev Kit, you agree that your contributions will be licensed under the MIT license.
 If you do not agree to this, please refrain from contributing.